Andriotto Financial Services

 • Member States (including overseas countries and territories);

-• Eligible non-EU countries: Associated countries and low- and middle-income countries (*).
+• Eligible non-EU countries: Associated countries and low- and middle-income countries(*).

-(*) At the date of this publication, the associated countries are still to be confirmed.
+(*)At the date of this publication, the associated countries were still to be confirmed.
 Considering the Union’s interest to retain, in principle, relations with the countries associated to Horizon 2020, most third countries associated to Horizon 2020 are expected to be associated to Horizon Europe by the time the first grant agreements under Horizon Europe are signed.
 In addition, other third countries may also become associated to Horizon Europe during the programme.
 For the purposes of the eligibility conditions, applicants established in Horizon 2020 Associated Countries or in other third countries negotiating association to Horizon Europe will be treated as entities established in an Associated Country, provided that the Horizon Europe association agreement with the third country concerned applies at the time of signature of the grant agreement.
 If the association agreement provides for an exclusion from the EIC Fund, legal entities from that country are only eligible to apply for the ‘grant only component of the EIC Accelerator.
+You can check the Horizon 2020 Associated Countries here.

-• Type of Innovation
+2.1 Type of Innovation

-The European Commission is particularly looking for Start-ups, SMEs and in exceptional cases, small mid-caps:
+The European Commission is particularly looking for start-ups, SMEs and, in exceptional cases, small mid-caps:

 • Seeking to scale up high impact innovations with the potential to create new markets or disrupt existing ones;

-• Focused on innovations built on scientific discoveries or technological breakthroughs (‘deep tech’);
+• Focused on innovations built on scientific discoveries or technological breakthroughs (‘deep tech’); and

 • With innovations where significant funding is needed over a long timeframe and are too risky for private investors alone.

 Are you looking for funding opportunities?
-Our team of experts can help you to build a reliable and consistent strategy.
+Our team of experts can help you build a reliable and consistent strategy.

 Contact us for additional information and a free pre-evaluation of your project, including the eligibility criteria.